Asylum in the UK

 How many refugees are there in the UK?

-The vast majority of refugees stay in their region of displacement, and consequently are hosted by developing countries.
-Turkey now hosts the highest number of refugees with 1.84 million, followed by Pakistan with 1.5 million.
-Half of the top-ten refugee-hosting countries in the world are located in Sub-Saharan Africa.
+The vast majority of refugees globally – 4 out of 5 – stay in their region of displacement, and consequently are hosted by developing countries.
+Turkey now hosts the highest number of refugees with 3.7 million, followed by Colombia with 1.7 million.

 Let us remember that a bogus asylum-seeker is not equivalent to a criminal; and that an unsuccessful asylum application is not equivalent to a bogus one - Kofi Annan